Skip links

 Marine Biology

-Every year, many of our students across all divisions embark on field trips.
+Every year, many of our students across all divisions embark on enriching field trips.
 For example, our Kindergarteners will spend the day at Fairchild Tropical Gardens, our 4th graders travel to Lake Okeechobee and the St. Lucie Lock System and our 3rd graders go to the Bonnet House in Fort Lauderdale… to name a few.
-These day excursions prepare our Primary and Elementary students for the extended overnight trips that begin in 5th grade and are a big part of the Middle and High School experience.
+These day excursions prepare our Primary and Elementary students for the extended, overnight trips that begin in 5th grade and are a big part of the Middle and High School experience.

 Aside from being great fun, these excursions are significantly beneficial to their social, emotional and intellectual development.
-Each travel agenda has been created to complement our students’ academic curricula, but, by thoughtful design, these overnight trips also encourage students to leave the comfort of campus to experience what books and computers do not convey.
-They learn by doing and experiencing real life among the camaraderie of their friends and faculty.
+Each travel agenda has been created to complement our students’ academic curricula.
+By thoughtful design, these overnight trips also encourage students to leave the comfort of campus to experience what books and computers do not convey.
+Students learn by doing and experiencing real life among the camaraderie of their friends and faculty.
 They develop confidence and independence away from home.
 These trips are extremely structured and highly secured to ensure the optimum safety and supervision of each student, but it only takes a look at the “Favorite Memories” section of our yearbook to validate how fun and meaningful these trips are to our students.

 Our Student Explorers